Friday, April 25, 2025

 Waiting

-So if we are a slaves to time, why are there so many examples of waiting in scripture?
+Which brings up an interesting question, since we are now slaves to time, why are there so many examples of waiting in scripture?

 Friday, March 21, 2025